 Number Data Type

-In python integer, floating number and complex number belong to Python number data type.
-These data types defined as int, float, and complex.
+In Python integers, floating numbers, and complex numbers belong to the Python number data type.
+These data types are defined as int, float, and complex.

 Example